beefyfinance/beefy-blog/content/articles/beefy-partners-with-fuse-and-launches-its-first-vaults-on-the-blockchain.en.md

 ![](/uploads/a1.png)

 That's it!
 You have all the information you need to earn the highest yield, in the safest way, thanks to Beefy and Fuse.
-We are looking forward to meet you on our AMA, and ask the Fuse team all of your questions.
+We look to meeting you all in the AMA and asking the Fuse team all of your questions.